apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

 * All public APIs should have documentation comments.
 Use `- Parameter foo:` and `- Returns:` tags when the meanings of parameters and return values are not obvious from the other documentation.
-Use `- Throws:` tags to describe which errors are thrown and under which circumstances.
+Use `- Throws:` tags to describe which errors the method throws and under which circumstances.
-* Internal/private APIs should also be documented unless it is unambiguously clear from its name and signature what it does.
+* You should also document internal/private APIs unless it is unambiguously clear from its name and signature what it does.

 ## API naming conventions